 Recovery email addresses

-Recovery addresses are nothing new, and they’re certainly not limited to Hotmail.
-Almost all of the free email services allow you to set one up.
+Recovery or alternate email addresses are nothing new.
+Almost all the free email services allow you to set one up.
 In fact, it’s strongly recommended that you do.
 They’re used if you ever lose access to your account.

 For example, let’s say you lose your password and you can’t log in to your account.
-You then click the “I forgot my password link” (or whatever it’s called for the service you’re using), and it sends a password link to the recovery email address.
+You click the “I forgot my password" link (or whatever it’s called in the service you’re using), and it sends a password link to the recovery email address.
 The assumption, of course, is that you have access to that recovery email account.
-Once you get the password reset link, then you can change your password on your primary email account and log in again.
+Once you get the password reset link, you can change your password on your primary email account and log in again.

-Now, the recovery email address is something you need to set up before you need it.
-Obviously, if you could set one up without logging in, well, then… hackers could do that and probably hack into your account.
-That approach just isn’t going to work.
+The recovery email address is something you have to set up before you need it.
+Obviously, if you could set one up without logging in, well, then... hackers could do that and hack into your account.

-So you have to configure, in your account settings, a recovery email address before you need it.
-Typically, it’s another email account, ideally at another email service, that you also have access to.
+So you have to configure a recovery email address in your account settings before you need it.
+Typically, it’s another email account (ideally at another email service) you also have access to.

 Setting up a recovery address

-Typically, the right thing to do is to set up a recovery address at another service.
-Say, set up a Yahoo account to be the recovery address for your Gmail or Hotmail account – that kind of thing.
-Then set up the other way too.
-Set the Gmail address to be the recovery address for the Yahoo account, and then make sure you log in to the recovery account from time to time so that it never gets closed for inactivity.
+For example, set up a Yahoo account to be the recovery address for your Gmail or Outlook.com account.
+Then set up the other way too -- set the Gmail address to be the recovery address for the Yahoo account.
+Make sure you log in to the recovery account from time to time so it doesn't gets closed for inactivity.

-It’s possible, though, not recommended, that you use the email of a very trusted friend as your recovery email address.
-I say “very trusted” because with the recovery address, they could hijack your account quite quickly and easily, and there would be no going back.
-You wouldn’t even have a legal recourse, since you proactively gave them access.
+You can use the email of a very trusted friend as your recovery email address.
+I say “very trusted” because with the recovery address, they could hijack your account quickly and easily, and there would be no going back.
+You wouldn’t even have legal recourse since you gave them access.
 I’ve seen too many relationships and friendships go bad to ever recommend this, but I have to throw it out as one possibility.

-Finally, it’s just possible that some systems are very strongly recommending or perhaps insisting that you create a recovery email address.
+Many systems strongly recommend -- or insist -- that you create a recovery email address.
 Just do it.

 What the systems are responding to are the incredible number of account hacks that happen every day.
-If someone has a recovery email address set up and working, they are able to regain access to their accounts quickly and relatively easily.
-If they don’t, well, then their accounts gets hacked and it could just as easily be gone forever.
-So, stop looking for evil intent.
+If you have a recovery email address set up and working, you can regain access to their accounts quickly and relatively easily.
+If you don’t, well, if your account gets hacked, it may be gone forever.

-The services here really are just trying to protect you.
+There's no evil intent.
+The services are trying to protect you.

 Use your wife’s E-mail address and vice versa then you have easy access to your recovery link.